kongware/ftor/README.md

 For this reason ftor ships with a pluggable runtime type system, that is to say you can switch it on and off whenever you want.
 It covers curried, multi-argument, variadic and polymorphic functions, all built-in types, polymorphic types, tuples, records, homogenous collections and dictionaries and above all, sum types!

-See more within a few days...
+Find more within a few days...